dlaperriere/GEO_microarrays/Readme.md

 ### Output

-- text version of the differential expression analysis results for each contrats in the DiffExpression folder
+- text version of the differential expression analysis results for each contrast in the DiffExpression folder
 - QC figures in the Figure folder
 - RData file with the ExpressionSet object
 - Excel file with all the differential expression analysis results